Planning Your Fortinet Secure SD-WAN Deployment

 MVE is integrated with Fortinet SD-WAN, which uses Fortinet’s FortiManager console to create the private overlay network.

-Additional SD-WAN providers include Cisco SD-WAN, Versa Secure SD-WAN, and VMware SD-WAN.
+Additional SD-WAN providers include Aruba SD-WAN, Cisco SD-WAN, Versa Secure SD-WAN, and VMware SD-WAN.

 The instance size determines the MVE capabilities, such as how many concurrent connections it can support.
-The MVE instances are consolidated into three sizes.
+The MVE instances are consolidated into these sizes:

 These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items: